eclipse/openvsx/doc/development.md

 - Make sure the correct Java version is being used

-  -Download Java 11 if you don't have it already
+  - Download Java 11 if you don't have it already

   - Run the command `/usr/libexec/java_home –V` to see your matching Java virtual machines